Rhubarb

 Anti-cancer compounds

-There are pigments in rhubarb stalks which are called anthocyanins and they’re responsible for its rich pink and red hues.
-They are not just pretty but are also powerful antioxidants and have cancer-preventing properties.
+The pink and red pigments in rhubarb stalks are called anthocyanins and they are not just pretty but are also powerful antioxidants that may help lower the risk of certain cancers.
 Anthocyanins are found in rhubarb, berries, plums, red onions, red grapes and black beans and if consumed regularly can help protect your health.

 Good for the heart

-Rhubarb is a good source of healthy fibre and has been shown to be able to reduce cholesterol in people with high levels.
-Its anthocyanins protect your blood vessels from inflammation and damage, which is particularly helpful for people with high blood pressure.
+Rhubarb is a good source of healthy fibre and may help reduce cholesterol in people with high levels.
+Its anthocyanins protect your blood vessels from inflammation and damage, which may be particularly helpful for people with high blood pressure.

 Liver champion